s1m0ness/PeakRMSCompressorWorkbench/README.md

 2. [AudioFilePlayerPlugin](https://github.com/hollance/AudioFilePlayerPlugin): Required for real-time audio compression playback.
 3. [Visual Studio Community Edition 2022](https://visualstudio.microsoft.com/): The IDE for building the project.

+- The project is **not** compatible with Visual Studio 2019 version.

 ---

 ### Step-by-Step Setup Guide